jatinchawda1503/rally_timings/README.md

 The goal is to coordinate multiple rally leaders with staggered arrival times.
 The delay setting controls how many seconds AFTER the first rally hits, each subsequent rally should arrive.
 Leaders with longer arrival times need to start earlier.

 ### Example Scenario
-- **Leader A**: 600 seconds march time + 120 seconds delay = 720 seconds total
+- **Leader A**: 300 seconds march time + 0 seconds delay = hits at 300s
-- **Leader B**: 300 seconds march time + 0 seconds delay = 300 seconds total
+- **Leader B**: 300 seconds march time + 1 second delay = hits at 301s
-- **Leader C**: 480 seconds march time + 60 seconds delay = 540 seconds total
+- **Leader C**: 300 seconds march time + 2 seconds delay = hits at 302s

-**Launch Order** (sorted by total time, descending):
+**Launch Order** (earliest start time first):
-1. Leader A starts first (longest total time: 720 seconds)
+1. Leader A starts immediately (needs 300s to hit at 300s)
-2. Leader C starts 240 seconds later (540 seconds total)
+2. Leader B starts 1 second later (needs 300s to hit at 301s)
-3. Leader B starts last (shortest total time: 300 seconds)
+3. Leader C starts 2 seconds later (needs 300s to hit at 302s)

-**Result**: All three attacks arrive at the castle simultaneously!
+**Result**: A hits first, then B hits 1 second later, then C hits 1 second after B!

 ## 🎮 How to Use

 1. **Add Rally Leaders**
    - Enter the leader's name
    - Set their march time in seconds (how long it takes to reach the castle)
-   - Add any additional delay time in seconds (optional)
+   - Add delay in seconds (how many seconds AFTER the first rally this one should hit)
    - Click "Add Rally Leader"

 2. **Review Your Team**
-   - Leaders are automatically sorted by total time (longest first)
+   - Leaders are automatically sorted by start time (earliest first)
    - Edit march times and delays by clicking the edit button
    - Remove leaders if needed

 3. **Preview Launch Strategy**
    - Review the launch overview section that appears automatically
-   - See who starts 1st, 2nd, 3rd with timing details
+   - See who starts 1st, 2nd, 3rd with individual arrival times
-   - Check total coordination time and arrival timing
+   - Check total coordination time and final rally arrival
-   - Visual timing bars show the launch sequence
+   - Visual timing bars show the staggered launch sequence

 4. **Start Coordination**
-   - Click "Start Coordination" when ready
+   - Click "Start Coordination" from either the rally controls or overview section
    - 5-second countdown begins
    - Follow the launch sequence instructions
    - Watch for "LAUNCH NOW!" indicators